-A. The shipper and the receiver
+A. The shipper and the first carrier

 B. The shipper, all carriers, and the receiver

-C. The shipper and the first carrier
+C. The shipper and the receiver

 When transporting hazardous wastes, you must sign by hand and carry a Uniform Hazardous Waste Manifest.
 Shippers must prepare, date, and sign by hand the manifest.
 Each carrier transporting the shipment must sign by hand the manifest.
 Each copy must have all needed signatures and dates, including those of the person to whom you delivered the waste.

 A. package different types of hazardous materials for transport

 C. identify various types of hazardous materials by smell and appearance

 The hazardous materials test required if you want to haul hazardous materials as defined in 49 CFR 383.5.
 In order to obtain this endorsement, you are also required to pass a Transportation Security Administration (TSA) background check.